NeotenicPrimate/The-Colony/src/infrastructure/water.md

 <div style="padding="10px"><img src="../images/reeds.png" width="25%" align="right"/></div>
 Due to its relatively lower level of contamination, greywater can be treated and reused for certain non-potable purposes like irrigation, flushing toilets, and in some cases, laundry.

+### Plants for Greywater Treatment:

+- Reed (Phragmites australis) - Commonly used in constructed wetlands for greywater treatment.
+- Cattail (Typha spp.) - Effective at removing pollutants like nitrogen and phosphorus.
+- Water Hyacinth (Eichhornia crassipes) - Known for absorbing heavy metals and other toxins but can be invasive.
+- Duckweed (Lemna spp.) - Effective in nutrient removal but can also be invasive.
+- Bulrush (Schoenoplectus spp.) - Used in wetland systems for treating greywater.
+- Iris (Iris spp.) - Can tolerate wet conditions and helps in removing pollutants.
+- Rush (Juncus spp.) - Used in wetland systems and effective in nutrient removal.
+- Bamboo (Bambusa spp.) - Can be used in greywater systems for nutrient uptake.
+- Willow (Salix spp.) - Effective in removing contaminants and can tolerate wet conditions.
+- Mint (Mentha spp.) - Can be used in small-scale greywater treatment systems.

 ## 1. Blackwater

 Blackwater, on the other hand, is the wastewater that comes from toilets and contains human waste (feces and urine).
 It is highly contaminated and potentially carries harmful pathogens, making it a significant health risk.
 In addition to human waste, blackwater may also contain toilet paper and water used for flushing.